andro42/elasticsearch_rolling_upgrade/README.md

 Bash script that performs a rolling upgrade of an Elasticsearch cluster.
 It's great for keeping your cluster automatically patched without downtime.

 Script uses ssh to connect to other nodes.
-It

-It's tested with Elasticsearch version 7.15 on remises.
+It's tested with Elasticsearch version 7.15 on premise.
+Using this article as a guideline: https://www.elastic.co/guide/en/elasticsearch/reference/current/rolling-upgrades.html

 ### Usage:
 ```bash